-One of the R&E Board's priorities is food waste reduction, and during 2022, in an effort to reduce food waste and address food insecurity for residents, the R&E Board engaged partners and provided grants resulting in over 10 million pounds of food being recovered and redistributed.
+One of the R&E Board's priorities is food waste reduction, and during 2023, in an effort to reduce food waste and provide for food security for residents, the R&E Board engaged partners and provided grants resulting in over 14 million pounds of food being recovered and redistributed.

-The R&E Board provides outreach and education in both counties on general solid waste issues.
+The R&E Board provides outreach and education in both Counties on general solid waste issues.
 Working jointly provides efficiency in design and delivery of messages, as well as consistency in the East Metro area.
-Each county incorporates its own efforts to reach various residential and non-residential audiences; the R&E Board's efforts are designed to complement the work of each county.
+Each County incorporates its own efforts to reach various residential and non-residential audiences; the R&E Board's efforts are designed to complement the work of each County.

-The R&E Board entered into a JPA in 2018 with Hennepin County to form the Partnership on Waste and Energy.
-Through the Partnership on Waste and Energy, Ramsey, Washington and Hennepin counties collaborate on legislation and policy development, communication and outreach, and planning and evaluation of waste processing.
+The R&E Board entered into a joint powers agreement in 2018 with Hennepin County to form the Partnership on Waste and Energy.
+Through the Partnership on Waste and Energy, Ramsey, Washington and Hennepin Counties collaborate on legislation and policy development, communication and outreach, and planning and evaluation of waste processing.